mathieucarbou/YaSolR/docs/overview.md

----
-layout: default
-title: Overview
-description: Overview
----

-# Overview

-## What is a Solar Router
+# What is a Solar Router

 A _Solar Router_ allows to redirect the solar production excess to some appliances instead of returning it to the grid.
 The particularity of a solar router is that it will dim the voltage and power sent to the appliance in order to match the excess production, in contrast to a simple relay that would just switch on/off the appliance without controlling its power.